LArbys/ubdl/README.md

 ## TO DO LIST

-* go back reconfigure build system to use cmake: geo2d, laropencv?
+* go back reconfigure build system to use cmake: geo2d, laropencv left
-* support a build mode that produces a folder for UPS product
+* support a build mode that produces a folder for UPS product: (still done by hand)
 * documentation for how to setup the different net's workers
+* more documentation!